sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 print(mean);
 ```

-You have just completed a moderately complex programming task with the help of the Earth Engine API!
+You have just completed a moderately complex programming task with the Earth Engine API!

 <br />
 <br />